Pinniped Logo

 The new Pinniped-compatible kubeconfig YAML will be output as stdout, and can be redirected to a file.

 Various default behaviors of pinniped get kubeconfig can be overridden using its command-line options.
-One flag of note is --upstream-identity-provider-flow browser_authcode to choose end-user kubectl login via a web browser (the default for OIDCIdentityProviders), and --upstream-identity-provider-flow cli_password to choose end-user kubectl login via CLI username/password prompts (the default for LDAPIdentityProviders and ActiveDirectoryIdentityProviders).
+One flag of note is --upstream-identity-provider-flow browser_authcode to choose end-user kubectl login via a web browser (the default for OIDCIdentityProviders and GitHubIdentityProviders), and --upstream-identity-provider-flow cli_password to choose end-user kubectl login via CLI username/password prompts (the default for LDAPIdentityProviders and ActiveDirectoryIdentityProviders).

 If the cluster is using a Pinniped Supervisor’s FederationDomain to provide authentication services, and if that FederationDomain allows multiple identity providers, then you will need to specify which identity provider you would like to use in the resulting kubeconfig with the --upstream-identity-provider-name and/or --upstream-identity-provider-type flags.
 You may call pinniped get kubeconfig multiple times to generate multiple kubeconfigs for the cluster.